CBorowski-dev/docs-operaton-org/content/installation/full/wls/manual.md

 1. Open the Oracle WebLogic Server Administration Console.
 2. Navigate to the **"Domain structure / YOUR_DOMAIN / Deployments"** page.
 3. Select the **"Install"** button.
-4. Using the File Browser, select the `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear` from the modules folder of Camunda for Oracle WebLogic Application Server distribution and continue to the **"Next"** page.
+4. Using the File Browser, select the `camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear` from the modules folder of Operaton for Oracle WebLogic Application Server distribution and continue to the **"Next"** page.
 5. Select **"Install this deployment as an application"** and continue to the **"Next"** page.
 6. Fill in `camunda-bpm-platform` as name for the enterprise application deployment.
 {{< note title="Heads Up!" class="info" >}}
-The names of the [JNDI Bindings for Camunda Services]({{< ref "/user-guide/runtime-container-integration/jndi-bindings-for-bpmn-platform-services.md" >}}) consist of the name of the enterprise application deployment.
+The names of the [JNDI Bindings for Operaton Services]({{< ref "/user-guide/runtime-container-integration/jndi-bindings-for-bpmn-platform-services.md" >}}) consist of the name of the enterprise application deployment.

 **Please note:** If you change the name of the enterprise application deployment, the JNDI names change as well.
 {{< /note >}}